Bellerose Terrace is a convenient neighborhood bordering Queens

 Bellerose Terrace’s detached row houses line gridded streets.
 “They’re condensed, like in Queens,” Awon says.
 Mature trees dot front lawns, and sidewalks run throughout the neighborhood.
 Lots are small – typically under 1,500 square feet – and usually feature yards and screened-in front porches.
 Prices can range from $570,000 to $980,000, depending on the home’s size, age and condition.
 Since the neighborhood is in Nassau County, home prices are slightly lower than next door in Queens; however, property taxes are higher.

-Bellerose Terrace spans just 0.13 square miles.
+Bellerose Terrace spans just 0.13 square miles with a dense suburban layout.

 1/2